 Pennywise the Clown isn't the only monster you need to fear at night.
 The King has created plenty of other horrific things that go bump in the night...

 The name Stephen King conjures up images of horrific creatures, monsters, places, and stories, and some of the most enduring villains in fiction.
-Beings of unimaginable evil that test the limits of his protagonist’s will to survive, some of these villains have gone on to become almost as famous, or infamous, as the writer himself.
-Many of these villains are monsters of the human variety, serial killers, power hungry despots, or nihilists of the vilest order, but his most memorable villains are supernatural beings that use their dark powers to twist the orderly world around them into a special place of chaos and pain.
+These are beings of unimaginable evil that test the limits of the protagonists' will to survive, and some of these villains have gone on to become almost as famous (or infamous) as the writer himself.
+While many Stephen King villains are monsters of the human variety (serial killers, power hungry despots, nihilists, etc.) his most memorable are the supernatural ones who use their dark powers to twist the orderly world around them into a special place of chaos and pain.

 “Don’t go beyond, no matter how much you feel you need to, Doctor.
 The barrier was not made to be broken.
 Remember this: there is more power here than you know.
 It is old and always restless.
 Remember.”

 When Louis, Rachel, Eileen, and Gage Creed moved to Ludlow, Maine from Chicago, their cat Winston Churchill in tow, they wanted a peaceful new life in the more rural locale.
 What they got was a descent into death and madness almost unmatched in modern horror fiction.
 In the novel, the Creed cat is killed.
 Louis fears telling his daughter and buries the beloved pet at a nearby “Pet Sematary,” an old Micmac Indian burial ground.
 The cat returns home, much to Louis’ shock and delight, but it’s not the same friendly animal.
 It’s a listless, mean, half-alive creature that does not have a fondness for life.